In Wisconsin, courts use sentencing guidelines unique to each judicial district when determining a sentence following an OWI conviction.

 Wisconsin OWI Sentencing Guidelines Differ Between Counties

 Different counties in Wisconsin may have different penalty structures for OWIs depending on the judicial district they reside in.
-Each county circuit court is grouped into ten judicial districts.
+Each county circuit court is grouped into nine judicial districts.

 Each of these districts have their own OWI sentencing guidelines based on state statutes.
 Again, these guidelines help the court determine a particular OWI sentence.